"Say hello to Mrs Oyekanmi": BBNaija's Queen gushes, shares video of wedding

 In the video, she introduced her man to the elders of her family and they showered prayers on them.

-One of the elders noted that Queen's husband was from a Godly family so they would not hesitate to allow him to take her away.
+One of the elders joked that Queen's husband was from a Godly family so they would not hesitate to allow him to take her away.

 Queen's husband gushes over her

-In the second video, King David said that he was traditionally married to the woman of his dreams.
-He added that she was a beautiful lady as they both shared a warm kiss.
+In the second video, King David said he is traditionally married to the woman of his dreams.
+He also called her a beautiful lady as they both shared a warm kiss.

-Recall that BBNaija's Queen had broken the internet with news of her engagement.
-Many thought she was getting married to father of her baby but were surprised when she unveiled her lovers face.
+Recall that BBNaija's Queen broke the internet with news of her engagement.
+Many thought she was getting married to the father of her baby but were surprised when she unveiled her lovers face.

 Netizens have reacted to the video of the traditional marriage of Queen and her lover.
 Here are some of the comments below: